eeevanbbb/ChiCarto/README.md

 ## Teams
 * Backend models = Mark and Evan
-* Frontend html, javascript, google maps = Evan, Michelle and Tyler
+* Frontend html, javascript, google maps = Evan, Michelle, Tyler, and Alex
 *
 * Other roles to be added here when code is committed...